 Moving to Sweden

-Sweden’s geography is defined by water: the interior dotted with lakes, while its border features 4,400 miles (7,000 km) of coastline running from the fragmented islands and fjords of the temperate south, to the sub-Arctic ‘land of the midnight sun’ in the north.
+Sweden’s geography is defined by water.
+The interior is dotted with lakes, while the coastline runs for thousands of miles from the fragmented islands and fjords in the temperate south, to the sub-Arctic "land of the midnight sun" in the north.

 Stockholm, the capital city and most likely expat destination, is built on an archipelago of 24,000 islands.
 Most expats moving to Stockholm thrive in what is one of Europe’s most attractive, vibrant and interesting metropolises.
-Each of the city’s most central 14 islands has its own character and range of intimate cafés and restaurants.
-Housing supply is under pressure, however, so rental prices are high, and decent, conveniently located apartments can be hard to come by.
+Each of the 14 islands at the centre of the city has its own character and range of entertainment options.
+Housing supply is under pressure, however; rental prices are high and decent, conveniently located apartments can be difficult to come by.

-Salaries remain relatively modest due to high taxation rates, but expats with residence permits will enjoy the benefits of an extensive state social network that provides free and high quality education, healthcare, childcare and security.
+High tax rates mean that Swedish salaries are fairly modest, but expats with residence permits will enjoy the benefits of an extensive state social network that provides free and high quality education, healthcare, childcare and security.
 Sweden is also a world leader in liberal values, pioneering gay rights, gender equality and providing extensive parental and maternal privileges for employees.

-Expats moving to Sweden may find the language tough to learn, but since Swedes generally speak excellent English, and enjoy practising it, the language barrier is very easily overcome.
-Swedish culture, however, may be a little more challenging for expats to adapt to.
+Expats moving to Sweden may find the language difficult to learn, but since Swedes generally speak excellent English, and enjoy practising it, the language barrier is very easily overcome.
+Swedish culture may, however, be a little more challenging for expats to adapt to.

-Winters can also be a shock to those expats moving from warmer climates.
+Winters can also be a shock for expats who move to Sweden from warmer climates.
 During the winter months of December to March, temperatures drop below zero, snow falls in clumps, and sunlight makes a reluctant appearance for only a few hours each day.
 Winter also heralds Sweden’s biggest unexpected danger: falling ice from city roofs.
-Heed the “Varning: Rasrik” signs.
+It would be wise to heed the warning signs.